pyPhotometry/docs/docs/index.md

 ### Hardware

-The acquisition board can be purchased from the Open Ephys Production Site for €350 (<info@oeps.tech>) or built from components.
+The acquisition board can be purchased from the [Open Ephys store](http://www.open-ephys.org/store/pyphotometry) for €350 or built from components.
 Assembly instructions for a red/green photometry system are provided in the [hardware user guide](user-guide/hardware.md#assembly-instructions).

 ### Running an experiment